-Hopefully (after waiting several months or even years), USCIS will approve the visa petition.
-If USCIS denies it, the best bet is typically to figure out what the problem was and, if it's fixable, simply file a new petition.
+Assuming this is a case where USCIS approval is needed before moving forward, be prepared to wait several months (or even years) for that approval.
+Or, USCIS could deny the petition, in which situation the best bet is typically to figure out what the problem was and, if it's fixable, file a new petition.

 Upon approval, USCIS will forward the immigrant's case file to the National Visa Center (NVC) for further processing.

-"Preference relatives," such as the spouses and children of green card holders and the married children or siblings of U.S. citizens, are not eligible for a green card right away.
-The reason is that the law has placed annual limits on the number that can be approved, and the supply never meets the high demand.
+"Preference relatives," such as the spouses and children of green card holders and the married children or siblings of U.S. citizens, are not necessarily eligible for a green card right away.
+The reason is that the law has placed annual limits on the number that can be approved, and the supply rarely meets the demand.

 The other, less commonly used application procedure is called adjustment of status, and takes place at a USCIS office inside the United States.
 Again, only a limited number of immigrant applicants who are already living in the U.S. can apply for adjustment.
-What's important to know about this, however, is that once the I-130 is approved, an immigrant planning to adjust status should not wait for any official green light from USCIS.
+What's important to know about this, however, is that once the petition is approved (and assuming the remaining paperwork wasn't filed concurrently), an immigrant planning to adjust status should not wait for any official green light from USCIS.
 It's up to the immigrant to prepare the adjustment of status application and mail it to USCIS for further processing.
 USCIS will then call the immigrant in for a personal interview.

 An immigrant who applies at a U.S. consulate will use an immigrant visa to enter the United States and claim permanent residence status.
 A green card will be sent some weeks later.